 During slow wave sleep, the deepest non-REM stage, it’s very difficult to rouse someone, and if awoken during that stage the person will feel groggy and there will be some level of impairment for about half an hour.
 The time spent in slow wave over the course of the night decreases with age.

-Long-term memory formation occurs while asleep, with the consolidation of declarative memory (information about things) occurring mostly during non-REM and procedural memory (how to do things) being handled mostly during REM sleep.
+Long-term memory formation occurs while asleep, with the consolidation of declarative memory (information about things) occurring mostly during non-REM and procedural memory (how to do things) being handled mostly during the REM phase.

 Sleep deprivation has both mental and physical effects.
 It increases the risk for type 2 diabetes, affects the release of the stress hormone cortisol, and has negative effects on memory and attention.